 Washington's Shoreline Management Act was passed by the legislature in 1971 and affirmed by voters in 1972.
-The Town of Wilkeson (Town) has been utilizing the Pierce County Shoreline Master Program (SMP) since its adoption in 1975.
+The Town of South Prairie (Town) has been utilizing the Pierce County Shoreline Master Program (SMP) since its adoption in 1975.
 The program was updated in 1981.

 This document represents a comprehensive update to the Town's SMP.
-Much has changed along the Town's shorelines since the original SMP was developed.
+Changes have occurred along the Town's shorelines since the original SMP was developed.
 In addition, knowledge of best practices in the fields of development and conservation has evolved.
 There have also been changes in state laws and rules.